 Davis Projects for Peace Application Process

-The application process for the 2019-2020 academic year is now closed.
+The application process for Summer 2021 is now open!
+Click here to apply

-To be considered for 2020 Davis Projects for Peace, a student (or group of students) must first meet with Kira O’Brien (please sign up for her WASE office hours) to discuss their project idea with him and then complete an online application.
+To be considered for 2021 Davis Projects for Peace, a student (or group of students) must first meet with Kira O’Brien to discuss their project idea with him and then complete an online application.
 This includes preparing a written statement describing the project (who, what, where, how) as well as expected outcomes and prospects for future impact (not to exceed two pages).
 Applicants must also submit a budget (one separate page).

 A campus committee will evaluate applications and after an in-person interview process, will select finalists to submit to the Projects for Peace.
 Final review and approval of all recommended proposals from individual campuses rests solely with the office of the Davis UWC Scholars Program, which will then forward the appropriate grant funds for winning project(s) to Princeton to be distributed by the Pace Center to the student winners.